-You’ll need electricity to power the pump, which must feature a Residual Current Device (RCD) to protect from electric show.
+You’ll need electricity to power the pump, which must feature a Residual Current Device (RCD) to protect from electric shock.
 Keep pools and fountains covered if there are children around – a feature with no standing water is the safest option.

-5. Make your small yard an extension of your home
+10. Make your small yard an extension of your home

-6. Take it to the roof – or balcony
+11. Take it to the roof – or balcony

 If your small yard consists of a balcony or small terrace, then it becomes all the more important that you get this outdoor space right, first time.

 'You need to begin by thinking about what you want to use the space for,' explains Isabelle Palmer, author of The Balcony Gardener.
-'Quite often, balconies are incredibly tiny, so they're usually a place where you would sit and relax.
+'Quite often, balcony gardens are incredibly tiny, so they're usually a place where you would sit and relax.

-7. Use pavers to zone an area for entertaining
+12. Use pavers to zone an area for entertaining

-However, this doesn’t mean you can’t be adventurous and experimental, just be mindful that trying to squeeze everything into a compact space will make it cluttered and decrease usability.
+However, this doesn’t mean you can’t be adventurous and experimental; just be mindful that trying to squeeze too much into a compact space will make it cluttered and decrease usability.

-8. Embrace a sun-filled backyard
+13. Embrace a sun-filled backyard

 If you’re determined to use your garden for as long as possible during the warmer months, a patio cover – such as a retractable awning – will help you shelter from both the late summer sun and the odd rain shower.

-9. Go for a wild garden aesthetic
+14. Go for a wild garden aesthetic

-Here, Genna Margolis, owner of SHAPESIDE, has created a bold look with exotic evergreens that provide low-effort drama and colorful interest all year round.
+Here, Genna Margolis, owner of SHAPESIDE, has created a bold look with tropical garden ideas, including exotic evergreens, that provide low-effort drama and colorful interest all year round.
 Tree ferns of various sizes and glossy, informal mounds of pittosporum combine to form a stunning green tapestry.

-For an exotic look, don’t feel restricted in your plant choice.
-Simply look for plants that have the characteristics of the tropics.
-In a border, aim for a mix of heights with tall, towering plants like bamboo and bananas providing a protective canopy for lower growing plants such as ferns and hostas.
-Dense planting will help create the feeling of a jungle and flowers such as cannas, dahlias and crocosmia will give your border vibrancy.
+For an exotic look, don’t feel restricted in your plant choice – simply look for plants that have the characteristics of the tropics.
+In a border, aim for a mix of heights, with tall, towering plants like bamboo and bananas providing a protective canopy for lower-growing plants such as ferns and hostas.
+Dense planting will help create the feeling of a jungle, and flowers such as cannas, dahlias and crocosmia will give your border vibrancy.

-10. Combine planting with paving
+15. Combine planting with paving

 Olive trees will bring a touch of the Mediterranean to your yard, and they’re hardier than you think.
-Perfect for small space, mature olive tress – with gnarled trunks – will allow to eye to see beyond the immediate space.
+Perfect for small spaces, mature olive tress – with gnarled trunks – will allow to eye to see beyond the immediate space.

-How do you design a small backyard?
+How do you design small backyard landscaping?